hzoo/hopeinsource.com/season-3/reconversion.md

 [23:14] **Sonya**: I mean, we can look at Christianity as something that like persists and grows through time also.
 So I see it as like, these are our sort of our ancestors in the faith.
 This is what they put together to help guide us.
 It's interesting, all the biblical background of the different authors and the different texts that all got combined and the different languages that were involved.

 [23:37] **Sonya**: Just the Bible itself is awe inspiring.
 That this document was written and compiled.
 And then that it was able to be passed on over and over and over again and sustained.
 I can't remember if this is actually from the Bible itself or if this is a later idea, but the idea that God looks after his word, and I think, yeah, that does seem to have empircally happened.

+> "And the word of the Lord came to me, saying, “Jeremiah, what do you see?”
+And I said, “I see an almond branch.”
+Then the Lord said to me, “You have seen well, for I am watching over my word to perform it." - Jeremiah 1:11-12 (ESV)

 [24:01] **Sonya**: There is historical evidence for Jesus being a person, if not, for like every single thing that happens in the Bible with respect to Jesus.
 You have Jesus who comes and dies and returns and starts Christianity.
 And then through that act, through that happening, Christianity keeps going.
 And all of that did empirically happen.
 People did decide to spread the faith.
 There were the early martyrs who died for it.
 And it's easy to interpret, like God looks after his word in the sort of wishy-washy, abstract way.
 But no, I think it can be pretty literal that through the grace and the passion, yeah, through people's choices.
 And maybe something that I keep circling back to..
 Is this like tension between literal and symbolic and intertwine together.